 There are a variety of 50mm and 85mm portrait-friendly prime lenses on the market, typically with a widest aperture of f/1.8 or f/1.4.
 Compared with the f/5.6 aperture of a standard zoom, these have an aperture rating that’s 3.33 - 4 stops faster, respectively.
 Faster shutter speeds can be a bonus, especially for indoor portraiture or when putting your subject in the shade to avoid the glare of the sun, but it’s the tighter depth of field offered by wide apertures that’s their main attraction.

 From a budget point of view, f/1.4 lenses are typically more expensive than their f/1.8 counterparts.
 In order to let in more light, the forward elements in a faster lens need to have a larger diameter, so faster lenses are bigger and more expensive to manufacture.
 However, the quality of glass and construction can still be just as good in slower lenses, or maybe even better.

-The two Tamron lenses on test aim to keep size and weight to easily manageable levels with a modest f/1.8 aperture rating, while also adding optical stabilisation, which is practically unheard of in portrait prime lenses.
+The two Tamron lenses on test here aim to keep size and weight to easily manageable levels with a modest f/1.8 aperture rating, while also adding optical stabilization, which is practically unheard of in portrait prime lenses.